Create Routing Rules

 - In the sidebar, click Routing.

-- The routing list shows all routing configurations for your tenant, grouped by capability (chat, embeddings, audio, images, etc.).
+- The routing list shows all routing configurations for your tenant as a flat list of cards.

 Step 2 — Set Basic Configuration